Skip to main content

 Knowledge

-Students will be able to define and explain the key concepts of the phenomenological approach (consciousness, experience, intentionality, body and lived body, phenomenological reduction, subjectivity, intersubjectivity), as well as to characterize and evaluate the importance of the subjective experience in health care.
+Students will be able to define and explain the key concepts of the phenomenological approach (experience, intentionality, body and lived body, embodiment, body schema and body image), as well as to characterize and evaluate the importance of the embodied experience in health care.
+Students will be able to characterize the field of the phenomenology of medicine and its importance in the current discussions about the improvement of the health care.

 Skills